isw-kudos/huddo-docs/docs/boards/cloud/updates.md

 - Issue with blank tile label
 - issue with empty Assign Roles in new Board wizard
 - Board Tiles sidebar shadow regression bug
+- Card drag and drop

+    - issue where a duplicate card appears when drag to end
+    - issue where card jumps to back to top when dragging a card in list to end of same list

 2023-05-16